Alehandreus/bvh/README.md

 But GUESS WHAT?
 PYTHON BINDINGS ARE ALREADY HERE!
 See `tests/test.py`

 ## Requirements
-* `sudo pacman -S assimp glm` or similar with other package managers
+* `sudo pacman -S assimp glm openmp` or similar with other package managers
 * `pip install -r requirements.txt`

 ## Installation